Money System Theory

 The picture is rounded off by a summary of the dysfunctions of split-circuit reserve banking and a brief outlook on the perspective of a single-circuit sovereign money system.

-Theories OF MONEY CREATION AND BANKING
+MONEY CREATION AND BANKING

 I could not prevent from making a few